The Only Fishing Knots You Actually Need

 Practice at Home

-Keep a spool of cheap monofilament and an old hook in your living room.
-Tie knots during commercials, on phone calls, or whenever hands need occupation.
-Hundreds of repetitions build automatic execution.
+Keep a spool of cheap mono and an old hook on your coffee table.
+Tie knots during commercials, on phone calls, whenever your hands are idle.
+Hundreds of reps build automatic execution.
+My wife thinks I’m nuts.
+My knots don’t slip.
+I’ll take the trade.

 Time Yourself